-Download a printable map and see the seasonal and year-round trout streams listed by county.
+Download a printable map and see Georgia's trout streams listed by county.

 To fish in designated trout waters and to fish for or to possess trout you need:

 - Ages 16 - 64: Georgia resident fishing license and trout license.

 - Resident Senior (65+) lifetime and Honorary license holders: not required to possess a trout license.